-If someone has asked you to go with them to the hearing to give them support, there are several things that you could do that would be very useful.
+If someone has asked you to attend the hearing to give them support, there are several things that you could do that would be very useful.

 - Before the hearing, sit down with your friend and write a list of all the help their child needs.
 Take it with you on the day and tick them off as they are said.
-If at the end of the hearing there are still things that haven't been said - you can remind them. - Try not to answer questions on your friend's behalf.
+If at the end of the hearing, there are still things that haven't been said - you can remind them. - Try not to answer questions on your friend's behalf.
 If you realise that your friend has left bits out when answering a question - try to remind them, rather than say it for them.
-However, if they are finding it difficult or becoming very emotional you can answer the question yourself (although it is best to ask the Tribunal Judge if it is OK first, just to be polite). - If they get upset or stressed you can try to calm them down.
-If this doesn't work, ask them if they want a short break. - Read through this leaflet (particularly the sections about the hearing and what to do on the day).
+However, if they are finding it difficult or becoming very emotional you can answer the question yourself (but ask the Tribunal Judge if it is OK first, just to be polite). - Read through this guide (particularly the sections about the hearing and what to do on the day).
 This will help you to know what will happen so that you can help your friend.